Touat: Early modern period

 The Alawite Sultan of Tafilalt, Sidi Muhammed ibn Sharif embarked on an eastern Saharan expedition and conquered Tuat first in 1645 and again in 1652, at which point he assigned his qaids to the oasis, who was then accepted as suzerain as far east as Aougrout.
 Beginning in 1692, during the reign of Sultan Moulay Ismail, and for one hundred years after, Gourara-Tuat-Tidikelt was administered by a succession of Moroccan governors.
 Faced with constant rebellion throughout his empire, Sultan Moulay Slimane recalled his governor from Gourara-Tuat-Tidikelt in 1796.

+Before 1830, the inhabitants of Touat paid tax to the Deys of Algiers.
+Moroccan influence was patchy, the region was internally autonomous from 1795 until 1892 and paid no taxes.
+Precolonial local sources have no mention of any government representatives from Morocco such as quyyad, neither do they mention the Moroccan sultan.
+This was also the case when the Touat region had an increased legalisation of local affairs, no mention of Moroccan government representatives were made but instead the people in fact deplored the absence of state authority.
+It was only until the 19th century that a Moroccan qayyid appeared in the Touat most likely to counter the threat of the French.

 Late modern period

 In 1800, the Tuat population agreed to pay taxes when Moulay Slimane granted them local autonomy, preferring to entrust the administration of their territory to a local council of notables.
 Prior to 1830, the Tuat population paid tribute to the Dey of Algiers, but stopped during the Algerian wars.
 Prior to 1890, the Saharan oases were a part of what was known as the bled es-siba, regions that were nominally Moroccan but which had not submitted to the authority of the central government.
 Sultan Moulay Hassan decided to reinstate the old Moroccan administration in Gourara-Tuat-Tidikelt.
 The first Moroccan envoys reached the Saharan oases in 1889 and in 1890.
 In 1891 Moulay Hassan called on the oasis peoples to begin paying taxes, thus formalizing the recognition of his suzerainty.
 That same year the Tuat and the oases which lay along the Oued Saoura were placed under the authority of the son of the Moroccan khalifa, who resided in the Tafilalt.
 Then, in 1892, a complete administrative organization was established in all of the Gourara-Tuat-Tidikelt.